jcsoo/CarND-Vehicle-Detection/writeup.md

 Third, `scipy.ndimage.measurements.label` is used to construct a new set of bounding boxes based on the thresholded heatmap.
 This list now replaces the original bounding boxes.

+An example of a search prediction grid and the heatmap that is produced:

+![][04_heatmap]

 ---